PAYMENT SERVICES DIRECTIVE 2

 (b) if we suspect that it is, or has been, used in an unauthorised or fraudulent manner;

-If we block your use of a payment instrument, we will tell you about it (and the reasons for it) when you contact the Credit Union reporting their card/PIN lost/stolen unless giving you that information would compromise our security or would be prohibited by law.
+If we block your use of a payment instrument, we will tell you about it (and the reasons for it) by contacting you on the contact number provided by you to us, attached to your account unless giving you that information would compromise our security or would be prohibited by law.
+You may request that we unblock the payment instrument and we will do so, or replace the payment instrument, once the reason for blocking no longer exists.

-- Interest rates: If an interest rate applies to your account, you are told this when you open your account and that interest rate is incorporated by reference into this Regulation 53 information.
+- Interest rates: If an interest rate applies to your account, you are told this when you open your account and that interest rate is incorporated by reference into this Framework Contract.
 You can obtain confirmation of that interest rate by contacting us as set out on page 1 above.

 |Buy Foreign Note||2%||€1.50||€15.00|